 This episode of the Blood Bank Guy Essentials Podcast is an interview with a world-renowned Emergency-Critical Care physician.
 Dr. Scott Weingart is the host of the most popular medical podcast in the world, the “EMCrit Podcast,” and he blogs and interacts through his excellent website, EMCrit.org.
 Scott, a master educator, is passionate about caring for patients in dire situations as aggressively as possible, including the appropriate use of blood products.
 Scott and I connected recently to talk about a wide array of topics, including trauma, intracranial hemorrhages, and blood refrigerators in the ED!
 All of that is essential, but one other thing: Scott and I believe that with just a little bit of extra effort from both sides, our interactions with the Emergency Department not only don’t have to be negative, but in fact can be really positive!
 Enjoy the episode, and don’t forget to leave your comments below!

-DON’T MISS THIS: In addition to the above BBGuy Essentials episode, I was honored to join Scott for an episode of his hugely popular EMCrit Podcast!
+In addition to the above BBGuy Essentials episode, I was honored to join Scott for an episode of his hugely popular EMCrit Podcast!
 I outlined some essential blood banking facts with Scott and his listeners.
-I think you will enjoy hearing it!
+You will enjoy hearing it (I hope!).
 Click here for the EMCRIT Podcast, Episode 202.